 4. More Involved Management

 Real estate investors can take an involved or passive approach to the management of their assets.
 They can decide to be involved in its day-to-day administration or give control to a manager.
 Investors who buy stocks only have control over their buy or sell decisions; the asset’s everyday management is fully out of their hands.
-If you decide on a passive approach, research property manager sites to find your needs’ best property manager.
+If you decide on a passive approach, research property manager sites to find the best property manager for your needs.

 5. Real Estate Can Be Leveraged